-- You may serve as the presenter more than undergraduate students, depending on the class size - You must submit at least one question for each of the assigned readings - Your assignments and quizzes will include more advanced questions - Your literature review should be longer and discuss your own research idea. - For all factors related to the final grade, you will be graded against the standard more rigorous than that for undergraduate students.
+- You may serve as the presenter more than undergraduate students, depending on the class size - You must submit at least one question for each of the assigned readings - Your assignments and quizzes will include more advanced questions - Your research proposal should be longer, include at least 15 citations, and follow the TUBITAK 1002 application format. - For all factors related to the final grade, you will be graded against the standard more rigorous than that for undergraduate students.